mb0/book/src/03_Reality.md

 =================

-It is not not possible to explain everything (as will soon become clear), but we can contemplate our immediate, personal, subjective experience or what we call reality this chapter.
+It is not not possible to explain everything (as will soon become clear), but we can contemplate our immediate, personal, subjective experience or what we call in reality this chapter.

 > "I think therefor I am" &mdash; René Descartes 1637[^1]